 So, since more and more drummers are getting used to using electronic drums and their versatility, Roland thought about it and made a high-end electronic drum kit that has a completely acoustic design.
 They both look and sound beautiful!

-There are three kits available for Roland V-Drums Acoustic Design.
-These kits are VAD 506, VAD 503 and VAD 306.
+There are four kits available for Roland V-Drums Acoustic Design.
+These kits are VAD 706, VAD 506, VAD 503 and VAD 306.

 In the VAD-506 and VAD-503 are very similar, they both use the same great drum module and they have full-size wooden shells.
 The main differences it the number of pieces (the VAD-506 has an extra tom (PDA120-MS) that clamps to a cymbal stand and a 16″ crash cymbal pad).